 When compared with peer communities of similar-sized populations, Minnetonka has a comparable number of parks and acres of parkland.
 An analysis of neighborhood and community parks found that the city has succeeded in ensuring most residents are within a reasonable walking distance of a park.
 Over 70 percent of the population lives within a 10-minute walk of a park, compared with the national average of 55 percent.
 Residential areas that are not within a 10-minute walk primarily exist on the edges of the community (see Figure 39).
-These identified gaps could be addressed through partnerships with schools, adjacent communities, and other agencies, or utilization of vacant city-owned property.
+These identified gaps should be addressed through partnerships with schools, adjacent communities, and other agencies.